ComScore

 30 Healthy, Sweet Snacks to Satisfy a Craving (Plus, What Nutritionists Think About ’Em)

-We love snacks.
+We all love snacks, and it’s no mystery why.
 They break up the day, give us a treat to look forward to and keep us from feeling ravenous when the next meal is hours away.
-But we’ll admit that a handful of sour gummies isn’t the smartest choice when aiming for that last goal.
-We can’t quit the sugary stuff for good, but we can mix in a few healthy snacks that are as satisfying to our sweet tooth as they are to our hunger pangs.
-Here, 30 sweet snacks that fit the bill, plus some expert advice from nutritionists.
+That said, I’ll admit that a handful of sour candy isn’t the smartest choice when aiming for that last goal.
+Believe it or not, there are plenty of munchies out there that are enjoyable and satiating.

 Meet the Experts

-First, What Makes a for a Healthy Sweet Snack?
+First, What Makes a Healthy Sweet Snack?

 Obviously candy and cookies aren’t going to cut it, but what about the less obvious stuff, like yogurt or protein bars?
-We tapped two nutritionists—Melissa Buczek Kelly, MS, RD, CDN and Vanessa Rissetto, RD—for their take on what constitutes a healthy, sweet snack (because sometimes it’s hard to tell).
+We tapped two nutritionists—Melissa Buczek Kelly and Vanessa Rissetto—for their take on what constitutes a healthy sweet snack (because it can be hard to tell).

 Both Kelly and Rissetto stress that choosing a sweet snack requires thinking about more than just the sugar content and calories.
 “If there is a label and I’m trying to choose between sweet snacks,” Kelly explains, “I look to see what the fiber, protein and added sugar content are.
 Snacks may have naturally occurring sugars as well as added sugars.
 Be mindful of the added sugars.”